logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/databricks/api_key.md

 Select *Add inline policy*.
 Choose *Systems Manager* as service, expand the *Read* access level and check *GetParameter*.
 Expand Resources and select *Add ARN*.
 Enter the region of the *Systems Manager* as well as the name of the parameter **WITHOUT the leading slash** e.g. *hopsworks/role/[MY_DATABRICKS_ROLE]/type/api-key* and click *Add*.
-Click on *Review*, give the policy a name und click on *Create policy*.
+Click on *Review*, give the policy a name and click on *Create policy*.

 <p align="center">
   <figure>